Lost Our Lisa: Production

 Writer Mike Scully came up with the idea for the plot because he used to live in West Springfield, Massachusetts and he would ask his parents if he could take the bus to Springfield, Massachusetts and they finally agreed to let him one day.
 The production team faced several challenges during development of this episode.
 The animators had to come up with a special mouth chart to draw Bart's mouth with the joke teeth in.
 The pile of dead animals in the back of Cletus' truck originally included dead puppies, but the animators thought it was too sad, so they removed them.
 Scully used to write jokes for Yakov Smirnoff, so he called him up to get the signs in Russian.
 Dan Castellaneta had to learn proper Russian pronunciation, so he could speak it during the chess scene in which he voiced the Russian chess player.
+The Khlav Kalash vendor from "The City of New York vs. Homer Simpson" makes an appearance.

 In the season 9 DVD release of the episode, The Simpsons animators use a telestrator to show similarities between Krusty and Homer in the episode.
 This episode contains the last showing of character Lionel Hutz.
 He is seen standing at the bus stop with Lisa, but does not speak.
 Due to Phil Hartman's death, the recurring characters of Lionel Hutz and Troy McClure were retired.